10 sustainable activities

-Experience Åland sustainably.
+Experience Åland in a sustainable way.
 There are plenty of activities that are kind to the environment, and many of them are free.
-We have listed ten of them to give you inspiration!
+We have listed ten of our favorite activities to give you inspiration!

 Åland’s location in the middle of the Baltic Sea makes it a natural gathering spot for many species of birds.
 The lighthouse island of Lågskär south of Mariehamn gets sightings of over 200 species per year!
 Take your binoculars with you and visit, for example, the bird observation tower in the Herröskatan nature reserve in Lemland or the tower at Torpfjärden in Jomala.
 The white-tailed sea eagle – a magnificent bird of prey – is a symbol of Åland.
 It was an endangered species in the 1960s, but the population has recovered and today you are likely to see one when you are out and about.

-Why buy new things when old ones are so lovely?
+Why buy new things when pre-owned ones are so lovely and there’s a generous supply?
 There are plenty of flea markets and second-hand shops in Åland.
 For example, Emmaus has a shop in the centre of Mariehamn and another in Godby where you can buy clothes, books, china and much more.
 Are you looking for interior furnishings and fittings to make your home personal and unique to you?
 You may find what you want at Bygg- och Möbelreturen in north Mariehamn.
 There are also many craftsmen in Åland who focus on recycling.
-For example, have a look at Labelled Fashion and Recycling, Oktober and The Little BBQ’s Junk Art.
+For example, have a look at brands like Labelled Fashion and Recycling, Oktober and The Little BBQ’s Junk Art, which you can find at Viktor Crafts & Design in Mariehamn.